 The Board provides leadership and direction to the organisation and is responsible for governance, scrutiny and public accountability.
 It ensures that its work is open and transparent by holding its meetings in public and where private meetings are held the meeting agendas are also published.
 The Board is supported by a number of Committees, each chaired by an Independent Member.
-All Committees are constituted to comply with The Welsh Government Good Practice Guide - Effective Board Committees.
-The Committees, which meet in public (except the Remuneration and Terms of Service Committee), provide their minutes and a written report by the Committee Chair to each Board meeting.
+All Committees are constituted to comply with The Welsh Government Good Practice Guide - Effective their minutes and a written report by the Committee Chair to each Board meeting.
 This enables all Board members to be sighted on the major issues and contribute to assessment of assurance and provide scrutiny against the delivery of strategic objectives.